nuts-foundation/nuts-node/docs/pages/getting-started/4-connecting-crm.rst

 This does not mean that a stand-alone installation isn't supported.
 In that case the vendor and organization are the same.

 The Nuts registry enables service discovery for organizations.
 The registry identifies organizations through their :ref:`DID <did>`.
-The DIDs are new and do not match the internal identifiers known to the CRM.
+The DIDs are unique identifiers which are generated when the organization is registered in the Nuts registry.
-This connection has to be made in order for the CRM to make adjustments to DID Documents and issue Verifiable Credentials.
+After creation of the DID the CRM should store and map it to its customer record, so it can refer to it when updating the customer's DID Document and issue Verifiable Credentials.

 All APIs used in the following chapters are documented at the :ref:`API <nuts-node-api>` page.
 Open API Spec files are available for generating client code.